How to Tell If Bacon Is Bad: 3 Easy Ways to Find Out

 It is easy to tell if your bacon has gone bad.
 Here are three ways to know if bacon is bad:

-Your bacon is still safe if it still has it’s natural pink color with the fat being white or yellow.
+Your bacon is still safe if it still has its natural pink color with the fat being white or yellow.
 If your bacon has turned brown or gray with a tinge of green or blue, that one has spoiled already.
-Too much exposure to air causes a chemical reaction on the meat that leads to the change in color.
+Too much exposure to air causes a chemical reaction in the meat that leads to a change in color.

-Good bacon is soft, fresh and moist.
+Good bacon is soft, fresh, and moist.
 Bad bacon feels slimy to the touch and has a sticky sheen around it.
-Lactic acid bacteria causes slime formation on meat.
+Lactic acid bacteria cause slime formation on meat.

-It is best to dispose of spoiled bacon immediately before it contaminates your other meat products.
+Disposal of spoiled bacon immediately before it contaminates your other meat products is best.
 Make sure to wrap it up with plastic and throw it out to prevent the smell from spreading throughout your kitchen.